Health Care Culinary Contest: 2022 official rules

 - Documentation of the promotion by providing two (2) photos or examples of the promotional materials.
 Photos should be horizontally aligned photos and should be sufficiently high resolution.

-All entries will be judged on or about January 18, 2020.
-After evaluating recipes using the scoring criteria above, the top five highest-scoring entries will be subject to a taste-test to determine the grand prize winner and four finalist winners.
+All entries will be judged on or about January 15, 2023.
+After evaluating recipes using the scoring criteria above, the top five highest scoring entries will be subject to a taste-test to determine the grand prize winner and four finalist winners.
 In the event of a tie when selecting finalists, the tied entry scoring highest in the “Recipe novelty” category will be deemed the finalist.
 If a tie still exists, the tied entry scoring highest in the “Recipe narrative” category will be deemed the finalist.
 All decisions by judges are deemed final.

 One (1) grand prize winner will receive:

-- Acknowledgment at the 2021 Menus of Change Summit hosted by the Culinary Institute of America.
+- One complimentary registration and acknowledgement at the 2023 Menus of Change Summit hosted by the Culinary Institute of America.

 - The winning entry and chef will be promoted through the Culinary Institute of America, Health Care Without Harm, and Practice Greenhealth’s media channels.